This post may contain affiliate links. Please read my disclosure policy.

 - Add half the flour mixture to the butter and sugar.
 Once blended, add the remaining flour mixture.

-- Divide the dough in half and form each into a thick round.
+- Divide the dough in half or thirds and form each into a thick round.
 Seal in plastic wrap and refrigerate for at least 8 hours and up to 3 days.

-- Once you have chilled the dough, roll one half to the desired thickness.
+- Once you’ve chilled the dough, roll one disk to the desired thickness.

 - Bake, cool and decorate with your favorite sugar cookie icing!